juju/juju-gui-charm/README.md

 You will see a login form with the username fixed to "user-admin" (for juju- core) or "admin" (for pyjuju).
 The password is the same as your Juju environment's `admin-secret`, found in `~/.juju/environments.yaml`.

+### Deploying behind a firewall ###

+While we may change this in the future to make firewall deploys simpler, this charm pulls the latest release from the Juju GUI page on Launchpad.
+If you are behind a firewall, however, this may not be available to you.
+In this case, you can configure the charm to pull the GUI release from a location you specify.

+For both Juju Core and PyJuju, you must simply do the following steps.
+Note that PyJuju must do these steps, plus another set described further below.

+The config variable `juju-gui-source` allows a `url:` prefix which understands both `http://` and `file://` protocols.
+We will use this to load a local copy of the GUI source.

+1. Download the latest release of the Juju GUI Source from [the Launchpad downloads page](https://launchpad.net/juju-gui/+download) and save it to a location that will be accessible to the *unit* either via filesystem or HTTP.
+2. Set the config variable to that location using a command such as

+    `juju set juju-gui juju-gui-source=url:...`

+    where the ellipsis after the `url:` is your `http://` or `file://` URI.
+This may also be done during the deploy step using `--config`.

+3. If you had already tried to deploy the GUI and received an install error due to not being able to retrieve the source, you may also need to retry the unit with the following command (using the unit the GUI is deployed on):

+    `juju resolved --retry juju-gui/0`

+These steps are sufficient for Juju Core.
+If you are using PyJuju, you need to do another set of steps in addition.

+1. Use bzr to branch lp:~hazmat/juju/rapi-rollup locally ("bzr branch lp:~hazmat/juju/rapi-rollup") and copy the branch to the gui service machine.

+2. Use "juju set juju-gui juju-api-branch=PATH_TO_LOCAL_BZR_BRANCH" (where the path is *not* a file:// URI).

+3. Retry as described in the step 3 above (`juju resolved --retry juju-gui/0`).

 ### Deploying to a chosen machine ###